Androidlate/EAIT-Tool/README.md

+## 🙌 Disclaimer

+**Use responsibly.**
+This tool was created to support educational autonomy and digital self-management.
+**It is not intended for misuse or deceptive purposes.**

 # 🚀 EAIT-Tool

 This Tool was created with the help of AI.
 A powerful and lightweight Windows tool designed for educational use – developed specifically for **EAIT**, with a focus on **autonomy, efficiency, and clean usability**.